 This may look like a holiday recipe (and I think it’d be perfect for Thanksgiving or Christmas morning!), but I’m looking forward to having it all winter long.
 It’s perfectly cozy for the cold weather we’ve been having!

 Baked oatmeal has become a staple for me this year.
 It reminds me of a healthy fruit cobbler, and I make a batch almost every week.
+It’s almost like a delicious cake packed with fruit– not to be confused with fruitcake 😉 – that happens to be healthy, too.
 I actually eat it most often for snacks and dessert, but also sometimes for breakfast, too.
-Baked oatmeal is one of my very favorite things I’ve posted on the blog– it’s almost like a delicious cake packed with fruit– not to be confused with fruitcake 😉 – that happens to be healthy, too.

 I think this recipe is the perfect baked oatmeal base and it’s very open to adaptations.
 You could swap in 1/2 cup of dried cranberries or raisins for the fresh cranberries, use cubed apples instead of pears, or swap out the walnuts for chopped almonds or pecans.
 Lots of possibilities!

-One more thing: I love to double my baked oatmeal recipe and make it in a 13×9 inch baking dish and increase the baking time to about 45 minutes.
+Baked oatmeal disappears fast, so I often double this recipe and make it in a 13×9 inch baking dish and increase the baking time to about 45 minutes.
 Then, I just tent the baking dish with foil after about 30 minutes to keep it from getting too brown on top.

-If you try out this cranberry pear walnut baked oatmeal recipe, feel free to let me know in a comment or take a picture and tag me @livbane on Instagram.
-Hope you enjoy!
+If you try out this cranberry pear walnut baked oatmeal recipe, let me know in a comment or take a picture and tag me @livbane on Instagram!
+I’d love to see!

 - 2 cups quick-cooking oats